 Adapted From an Article By Abraham Lustgarden, ProPublica.org

-The claim assumes fracking, in which water and toxic chemicals are injected at high pressure into the ground to break up rocks and release the gas trapped there, occurs thousands of feet below drinking-water aquifers.
-With distance, drilling chemicals pose no risk, industry officials have argued.
+The drilling industry claim of no proven contamination of water assumes fracking occurs thousands of feet below drinking-water aquifers.
+Hydraulic fracturing is when sand and particles, water and toxic chemicals are injected at high pressure into the ground to break up rocks and release the gas trapped there.
+Thus, with distance and depth, drilling chemicals pose no risk, industry officials have argued.

 “There have been over a million wells hydraulically fractured in the history of the industry, and there is not one, not one, reported case of a freshwater aquifer having ever been contaminated from hydraulic fracturing.
 Not one,” Rex W. Tillerson, the chief executive of ExxonMobil, said last year at a Congressional hearing on drilling.